 Total annual energy use equal to or less than 5 million MMBtu as calculated in section 95489(d)(1)(B).

+“Lower Heating Value (LHV)” is the quantity of heat energy produced by complete combustion of a fuel, excluding the heat of condensation for water vapor produced during combustion.

 “Low-Income Communities” means census tracts with median household incomes at or below 80 percent of the statewide median income or with median household incomes at or below the threshold designated as low income by the Department of Housing and Community Development's list of state income limits adopted pursuant to Health and Safety Code section 50093.

 “Mandatory Reporting Regulation” or “MRR” means CARB's Regulation for the Mandatory Reporting of Greenhouse Gas Emissions as set forth in title 17, California Code of Regulations, chapter 1, subchapter 10, article 2 (commencing with section 95100).